supreme-gg-gg/instagram-cli/CONTRIBUTING.md

 ### 4. Make Your Changes

+- Type annotations (from `typing`) and docstrings are required for all functions and methods.
 - We prefer object-oriented programming (OOP) paradigm over functional and procedural programming.
-- Type annotations (from `typing`) and docstrings are required for all functions and methods.
-- Test your changes before submitting.
-For UI changes, provide screenshots or GIFs.
-For backend changes, we do not have unit tests (for now) but make sure your changes work as expected and handle edge cases.
+- Test your changes before submitting. _For UI changes, provide screenshots or GIFs._ For backend changes, we do not have unit tests (for now) but make sure your changes work as expected and handle edge cases.

+> [!TIP]
-- During development, we commend using a secondary Instagram account if you are making a lot of API calls to avoid appearing suspicious to Instagram.
+> During development, we recommend using a secondary Instagram account if you are making a lot of API calls to avoid appearing suspicious to Instagram.

 ### 5. Submit a Pull Request (PR)